 In 1954, the new organization won the Nobel Peace Prize for its ground-breaking work in helping the refugees of Europe.
 Its mandate had just been extended until the end of the decade.
 More than a quarter century later, UNHCR received the 1981 award for what had become worldwide assistance to refugees, with the citation noting the political obstacles facing the organization.
 From only 34 staff members when UNHCR was founded, it now has more than 9,300 national and international members of staff, including over 1,050 in UNHCR's Geneva and Budapest Headquarters.
 The agency works in 125 countries, with staff based in 109 main locations such as regional and branch offices and 341 often remote sub-offices and field offices.

 The budget has grown from US$300,000 in its first year to US$6.8 billion in 2015.
 At the start of 2014 there were more than 51 million uprooted people worldwide.
-UNHCR now deals with 42.9 million people of concern to UNHCR: 23.9 million internally displaced people, 11.7 million refugees, 1.8 million returnees, 3.5 million stateless people, more than 1.2 asylum seekers and 836,000 other persons of concern.
+In mid-2014, meanwhile, UNHCR was dealing with 46.3 million people of concern to the agency: 26 million internally displaced people, 13 million refugees, 1.7 million returnees, 3.5 million stateless people, more than 1.2 asylum-seekers and 752,000 other people of concern.
 An organization with a three-year mandate to solve the problem of refugees celebrated its 60th anniversary on 14 December 2010, aware that the humanitarian needs are unlikely to disappear.
 Since that landmark birthday, UNHCR has been faced with multiple crises in Africa and Europe.